triton-inference-server/server/deploy/gcp/README.md

 # Kubernetes Deploy: Triton Inference Server Cluster

-**NOTE: The prometheus operator used in these instructions is not yet updated to work with 1.16.x versions of Google Kubernetes Engine (GKE).
-You must use a GKE 1.15.x version to avoid this issue.**

 A helm chart for installing a single cluster of Triton Inference Server is provided.
 By default the cluster contains a single instance of the inference server but the *replicaCount* configuration parameter